How We Learn

 - Reaching their highest academic, social, emotional, intellectual, and physical potential

 - Becoming problem solvers, critical thinkers, risk-takers, designers, collaborators, and innovators

 - Developing into contributing, empathic citizens and leaders who are responsible stewards of their world and care about equity and justice, both locally and worldwide.

 Our preschool through third grade schools nurture primary-age learners by providing a range of hands-on experiences and opportunities for exploration.
 At this stage, children are growing by leaps and bounds across all areas of development: social, emotional, physical and cognitive.
 Our instructional program is designed to help children thrive!

 Students master foundational skills in reading, writing, mathematics, science and social studies, applying skills in meaningful ways to create and share new ideas.
 Students learn individually, in small groups, in whole class lessons, and in collaborative partnerships across classrooms and grade levels.
-In addition to academic skills, students gain essential competencies across the 5Cs/Habits of Mind, the building blocks for learning and leadership.
-These skills include taking ownership for learning, collaborating, thinking critically, communicating, creative problem-solving, and actively contributing to our community as a citizen and steward.
+In addition to academic skills, students gain essential competencies across the 8Cs/Habits of Mind, the building blocks for learning and leadership.
+These skills include taking ownership for learning, collaborating, thinking critically, communicating, creative problem-solving, curiosity, showing compassion and composure, and actively contributing to our community as a citizen and steward.

 Project-Based Learning and Personalized Learning